AdamCopeland22/CS4227Project/README.md

 Design patterns we want to use
 --------------

--Interceptor
+Interceptor
--Interpreter
+Interpreter
--Mediator
+Mediator
--Memento
+Memento
--The Factory Method
+The Factory Method
--Composite
+Composite
--Command
+Command
--Null Object
+Null Object